 With PRIMO* photopatterning technology, a UV illumination (λ=375nm) of 500 µm x 300 µm is projected through a microscope objective (20x).
 Adding PLPP Gel on the substrate before illumination allows the anti-fouling polymer to be degraded in only one second, allowing to engineer hundreds of micropatterns in a few minutes.

-01 SUBSTRATE PREPARATION: PLPP is added onto a substrate treated with an anti-fouling polymer (PEG).
+02 PHOTO-INITIATOR: PLPP is added onto the substrate treated with an anti-fouling polymer.

-02 IMAGE LOADING IN THE PRIMO SYSTEM: From right to left: Pattern uploading into Leonardo Software.
-Pattern projection in UV light by PRIMO through the microscope objective onto the substrate.
+03 IMAGE LOADING IN THE PRIMO SYSTEM: Pattern uploading into Leonardo Software and projection in UV light by PRIMO through the microscope objective onto the substrate.

 04 UV ILLUMINATION: The PLPP combined with UV degrades the anti-fouling layer.

-04 LOCAL DEGRADATION OF THE ANTI-FOULING POLYMER: Once the illumination is finished, the anti-fouling polymer has been locally degraded and the PLPP is rinsed.
+05 LOCAL DEGRADATION OF THE ANTI-FOULING POLYMER: After illumination, the anti-fouling polymer has been locally degraded and the PLPP is rinsed.

 06 DEPOSITION OF PROTEIN: Proteins bind to the illuminated areas only.